The Science of Goal Setting: How to Achieve Any Goal Using Psychology

 No Tracking System

 What gets measured gets managed.
-Without tracking, you're flying blind.
+Without tracking, I'm flying blind.

 All-or-Nothing Mindset